-Hence, peers' characteristics are combined in one scalar, $\alpha_i \in [0, 1]$ . $\alpha_i$ accounts for peer i's: data possession behavior (i.e., liability in storing data), availability (probability to be found on-line), and accessibility (available bandwidth).
-We assume $\alpha_i$ to be computed, maintained and advertised through a dedicated DHT overlay.
+Each peer's characteristics are combined in one scalar, α_i which accounts for peer i's: data possession behavior (i.e., liability in storing data), availability (probability to be found on-line), and accessibility (available bandwidth).
+We assume α_i to be computed, maintained and advertised through a dedicated DHT overlay.
 We note that the definition of a method to compute users' profiles calls for realistic measurements on peers' behavior: we will focus on this issue in our future work, while in this paper we gloss over the details of how profiles are computed.

-In this work we make the case for users to control their profiles: users' behavior, as well as their (economic) efforts directed to improve their availability and accessibility are considered optimization variables that can be adjusted by a peer when participating to the p2p backup and storage system.
+In this work we make the case for users to control their profiles: users' behavior, as well as their (economic) efforts directed to improve their availability and accessibility are considered optimization variables that can be adjusted by a peer when participating to the P2P backup and storage system.

-In the next section we discuss on data exchange strategies between peers: these rules are necessary to ensure data availability despite peer churn.
-We suggest to use peers' profiles $\alpha$ as an important ingredient to drive peer exchanges.
+In the next subsection we discuss data exchange strategies between peers: these rules are necessary to ensure data availability despite peer churn.
+We suggest to use peers' profiles as an important ingredient to drive peer exchanges.